KestroyStephan/Predictive-Travel-Safety-Dashboard/README.md

     node server.js
     ```

-    *You should see: `🚀 Server running at http://localhost:4000`*
+    *You should see: 🚀 Server running at http://localhost:4000*

 ### 3\.
 Setup the Frontend

 Navigate to the client folder.

 1.  **Go to Client Directory:**

     ```bash
     cd client
     ```

 2.  **Start Local Server:**
-    You can use Python or Node.js `http-server` to serve the static files.

     ```bash
     npx http-server -p 5500
     ```

 3.  **Open in Browser:**
     Go to `http://localhost:5500`